ipvm-wg/workflow/README.md

 ### 3.1.7 Gas Quota

-The OPTIONAL `disk` field configures the upper limit in Wasm gas that the executor SHOULD allow.
+The OPTIONAL `gas` field configures the upper limit in Wasm gas that the executor SHOULD allow.

 ## 3.2 IPLD Schema